ai-on-gke/website/site/content/docs/blueprints/nim-on-gke/index.md

 	```

 ## Deploy a PVC to persist the model
+> [!NOTE]
+> This PVC will [dynamically provision a PV](https://cloud.google.com/kubernetes-engine/docs/concepts/persistent-volumes#dynamic_provisioning) with the necessary storage to persist model weights across replicas of your pods.

 1. Create a PVC to persist the model weights - recommended for deployments with more than one (1) replica.
 Save the following yaml as `pvc.yaml`.
 	```yaml
 	apiVersion: v1